 Contributions: Father of the Peabody Museum of Natural History at Yale (named for his wealthy uncle George Peabody) and the first paleontology professor in the United States.
 He named and discovered some of the most famous American dinosaurs, including Apatosaurus, Allosaurus, Stegosaurus, and Triceratops.

 Attitude toward Darwinism: If Huxley was the loudest defender of Darwin and his young theory, Marsh's expeditions and studies produced some of the strongest evidence for evolution at the time.
 His collection of ancient horse fossils from the American West provided a clearer evolutionary narrative than Huxley's.
-Like Huxley, he was among the first to scientists to propose a link between dinosaurs and birds, based on Ichthyornis and Hesperornis--two marine birds from the Late Cretaceous with beaks lined with sharp teeth.
-This idea was largely overlooked or ignored by the public and the scientific community until the discovery of Deinonychus in the 1960s.
+Like Huxley, he was one of the first scientists to propose an evolutionary link between dinosaurs and birds, based on Ichthyornis and Hesperornis--two extinct marine birds with both beaks and sharp teeth.
+This idea was largely overlooked or ignored by the public and the scientific community until the 1960s.

 Trivia: Along with his nemesis Edward Drinker Cope (see below), Marsh launched what is known as the Great Dinosaur Rush (or, more aptly, the "Bone Wars") of the late 1800s, in which each man sought to outdo and to tarnish the other's career.
-Marsh ultimately described more dinosaur species than Cope, though both men were overly hasty in identifying new animals and one of his most famous dinosaurs--Brontosaurus--is no longer regarded as a valid genus.
+Marsh ultimately described more dinosaur species than Cope, though both men were overly hasty in identifying new animals.

 Richard Owen (1804-1892)